-A lot of people are curious about whether or not they should be sleeping on their stomach.
+A lot of people are curious about whether or not they should be stomach sleeping.
+Is sleeping on your stomach bad for your back?
 Most will say that it is the only way that they can sleep and others have been doing it since they were kids and it just feels “normal”.
 They’ve been doing it so long that they can’t imagine it’s caused any problems or that they should stop doing it.

 I’ve been a stomach-sleeper and I can get adjusted any time I need to.
 I just got tired of gettin adjusted over and over again for an easily avoidable problem.
 I wasn’t doing my neck or back any favors by continuing to sleep in this bad posture position.